Marie McMillin: Early life

 Marie McMillin was born Mary Margaret Meyers in July 1902.
 Her exact date of birth is unknown, as she was born six years before Ohio officially began keeping birth records.
 It is believed she was born on July 1, 1902.
 Her parents were Charles Meyers and Mary Ellen Meyers.
 She had seven siblings.
 In 1920, at the age of 17, she was working as a telephone operator in Lorain County, Ohio.
 By 1930, she was working as a receptionist in the Pierre Hotel, New York.
-Not much else is known about McMillin's early life.

 Marriage and children

 McMillin married twice.
 Her first marriage was to Harry McMillin, an officer in the US Army.
 They married on June 5, 1920.
 McMillin was just 18 years old.
 From her first marriage, she had three children; Herbert William McMillin (1922–2000), Robert Bernard McMillin (1924–1985) and Geraldine-Anne McMillin (1927–1991).
 Marie and Harry divorced in the mid to late 1930s; it is unknown when exactly.
 McMillin remarried on April 25, 1940, to Joseph Archibald Bannan.
-They had no children.
-Harry McMillin remarried after divorcing Marie.
-He died in 1969 and was laid to rest in Arlington National Cemetery.
-Joseph Bannan died in 1963 and was buried with his first wife, Grace, in Flushing Cemetery, Queens, New York.